AlexzanderFlores/WOKCommands/README.md

 Allowing server owners to configure your bot's prefix will help prevent prefix collisions with existing bots.
 There is a simple command for server owners to configure prefixes:

-`!wok prefix [NEW PREFIX]`
+`!prefix [NEW PREFIX]`

 The `NEW PREFIX` argument is optional, and omitting it will simply display the current prefix.
 By default WOKCommands uses "!" as it's command prefix.
 Configuration commands such as this one use the "!wok" prefix, however the "!" symbol will be changed when using this command.
-For example if a server owner changes their prefix to "?" then the command would then become `?wok prefix [NEW PREFIX]`.
+For example if a server owner changes their prefix to "?" then the command would then become `?prefix [NEW PREFIX]`.

 # Enable or Disable each Command or Feature